Camp Lakebottom

 Camp Lakebottom is a Canadian animated television series produced by 9 Story Media Group that premiered on Teletoon in Canada on July 4, 2013 and on Disney XD in the U.S. on July 13, 2013.
-The show airs on Disney Channels worldwide (except Portugal, where it instead airs on Biggs and RTP2), as well as ABC in Australia.
+The show airs on Disney Channels worldwide (except Portugal, where it airs on Biggs and RTP2), as well as on ABC in Australia.

-In April 2014, Teletoon had renewed the show for a second season of another 26 episodes, which aired from 2015 until 2016.
+In April 2014, Teletoon renewed the show for a second season of 26 additional episodes, which aired from 2015 to 2016.
 A third season started airing on July 3, 2017.
 The show aired its final episode on July 24, 2017.

 Plot

-Three 12-year-old kids: McGee, Gretchen, and Squirt are sent to the wrong summer camp bus and have all sorts of adventures in a camp called Camp Lakebottom, while trying to protect the camp from McGee's nemesis Jordan Buttsquat at Camp Sunny Smiles.
+Three 12-year-old kids: McGee, Gretchen, and Squirt are sent to the wrong summer camp bus and have all sorts of adventures in a camp called Camp Lakebottom, while trying to protect the camp from McGee's nemesis, Jordan Buttsquat, at Camp Sunny Smiles.